Some tales can satisfy emotional needs, and others can favour intellectual interests.

 Confucius could not tell them which was right.
 The children laughed at him, saying, "Who decided that you were a wise man?"

-❖ Great men are not afraid to say so when they are not sure about a thing.
-Such a stand may sooner or later prove fruitful.
+◎ Mature persons are rarely afraid to say so when they are not sure about a thing.
+Such an attitude may later prove very fruitful.

 Vegetables, berries, and fruits